F & P.J. Cassin O.K. Golden Plantation Whiskey

 Provenance: Richard T. Siri Collection

-The Cassin’s O.K.
-Golden Plantation Whiskey is a favorite with western and whiskey bottle collectors in particular.
-Examples are found in hues of amber and have an applied top.
+The rare Cassin’s O.K.
+Golden Plantation Whiskey is a very desirable and favorite with western bottle collectors in particular.
+Examples exist in hues of amber and have an applied top.

 Patrick Cassin was born about 1833 in Ireland.
-As with most successful business men in San Francisco, Patrick Cassin diversified his business interests in a number of pursuits, which included mining.
-But, perhaps the most unusual activity he tried was the incorporation of the Boys’ and Girls Cigar Manufacturing Company in San Francisco.
+As with most successful businessmen in San Francisco, Patrick Cassin diversified his business interests in a number of pursuits, which included mining.
+Perhaps the most unusual activity he tried was the incorporation of the Boys’ and Girls Cigar Manufacturing Company in San Francisco.
 As a member of its board, the corporation organized in 1880, for the purposes of the “employment of our youthful population of both sexes in the manufacturing and making of cigars, cigarrites (sic), chewing tobacco, etc., and the dealing, selling and disposing thereof in this city and county and State; to acquire, buy and sell real estate therein, and make improvements and build thereon for the purposes aforesaid.”
-While this is just an observation, this company appears to be the exploitation of child labor, with profits to be expended on lucrative real estate activities.
-How times have changed.